-In order to satisfy federal requirements, HRSES developed a form [DOC] for recording hours worked by FWS students.
+In order to satisfy federal requirements, HRSES developed a Student Employee Timesheet for recording hours worked.
 Employing departments are responsible for duplicating and maintaining their own supply of forms.
 Hours recorded on the timesheet are then input to the electronic payroll system.
 An FWS employee should sign in and out of work on a daily basis, and only actual hours worked may be recorded.
 This does not include lunch periods or other non-work time.
 In addition, federal regulations do not permit a student’s work schedule to conflict with his or her class schedule.
 At the end of each work week, both the student and supervisor must sign the timesheet, certifying that the work hours reported are accurate and that payment will be received by the student.
 If a student’s work performance is other than satisfactory, the supervisor should include a comment on the timesheet.

 The total number of hours on the weekly FWS time sheet should coincide with the number of hours reported electronically for that same work week.
 Discrepancies or errors should be corrected and documented by the supervisor.